 The study was published in the Journal of Clinical Child & Adolescent Psychology.
+"Low-intensity behavioral intervention as a first-line treatment for children with ADHD reduces or eliminates the need for medication."

 GREGORY FABIANO, PH.D.

 Dr. Fabiano is a professor of psychology at FIU.
 He is a core faculty member in the Clinical Science in Child in Adolescent Psychology Doctoral Program and the CCF.